wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [285]

-13 Two days after this, a strong vessel of the king, called the Sylph, was cast away, in a dreadful storm, at a place called Southampton, being on Long Island, where more than an hundred men of Britain perished, in the dead of the night; and the vessel parted asunder and was lost.
+13 Two days after this, a strong vessel of the king, called the Sylph, was cast away, in a dreadful storm, at a place called Southampton, being on Long Island, where more than an hundred men of Britain perished, in the dead of the night ; and the vessel parted asunder and was lost.

 14 Moreover, there were six of the men of Britain who survived their brethren, and were preserved on pieces of the vessel, until the next day, when the neighbouring people took them into their houses and nourished them ;